Servanthood and Smiles

-- Explore the fundamental concepts of servanthood.
+- Find the joy in serving others while exploring the fundamental concepts of servanthood.

 - Begin to understand your identity in Christ; how you’ve been created to serve the church and God’s kingdom.